curry-packages/html2/Implementation.md

 This idea is implemented by starting the same executable for generating and processing a form.
-Therefore, the `action` attribute of a form occurring in a web page has the same URL as the original page, i.e., each form has the structure
+Therefore, the `action` attribute of each form occurring in a web page has the same URL as the original page, i.e., each form has the structure

     <form method="post" action="?">